bsmith89/snakemake-boise/README.md

 We have now written the simplest, non-trivial snakefile.
 The `shell:` line is pretty reminiscent of one of the lines from our master script.
-I'm willing to bet that you can figure out what this snakefile does.
+I bet you can already see what this snakefile means.

 Let's walk through what we've written.
 The first line uses the keyword `rule` followed by the name of our rule:
 `wordcount_isles`.
 We end that line with a colon.
 All of the following lines in our rule are indented with four spaces.
 The second line says that it takes an input file, using the `input` keyword which is again followed by a colon.
-We then give it the path to the input file (`books/isles.txt`), wrapped in quotes.
+We then give it the path to this prerequisite (`books/isles.txt`), wrapped in quotes.
 The third line does the same thing with the output file (`isles.tsv`).
-And the last line is the exact shell command that we used in our shell script earlier.
+And the last line is the exact shell command that we used in our shell script earlier to create the target output file.
-Like scripting, _Snakemake_ allows us to wrap a series of shell commands, but with more flexibility than a script allows.
+Like scripting, _Snakemake_ allows us to wrap a series of shell commands, but is more expressive and flexible than a script.

-Our snakefile describes a pipeline:
+Our snakefile describes a (very short) pipeline:

 1. We are generating a file called `isles.tsv`
 2. Creating this file requires `books/isles.txt`